Frequently Asked Questions

 Are there Pace Leaders offered?

 The Hartford Marathon and Half Marathon offers pace leaders to help athletes achieve their goal time.
 There is no fee and anyone can use this service.
-Click here to meet the 2013 Pace Leaders.
-2014 Pace Leaders coming soon.
+Click here for more details.

 Where will my Pace Leader be on race morning?